How to Write

 Journal Article Review

-If you are reviewing a journal article, you should focus on assessing the strong and weak points of the piece.
+If you are creating a journal article review, you should focus on assessing the strong and weak points of the piece.
 You should share your own interpretation of the article and provide its in-depth analysis to highlight the value and importance of the piece.

 This type of work is probably the easiest and least formal of all.